Mannuel25/E-Commerce-App/README.md

 cd E-Commerce-App
 ```

-## Create a virtual environment in the cheqqit directory
+## Create a virtual environment in the E-Commerce-App directory
 Ensure you are in the cheqqit directory, run this command to create a virtual environment:
 ```
 python -m venv .\venv